debonatis/AIMF/README.md

 Troubleshooting
 ===============

-Be careful with the HelloInterval and the olsrPollInterval to avoid hysteria.
-And get the interface selection right.
+Be careful with the HelloInterval and the olsrPollInterval to avoid hysteria and get the interface selection right.